Emergency and Customer Communications

 Our Mission

-We provide a safe and secure environment by facilitating Police, Fire and Medical dispatch, to preserve and protect the lives and property of all persons living in and visiting the City of Alexandria.
+To provide a safe and secure environment by facilitating Police, Fire, and Medical dispatch to preserve and protect the lives and property of all persons living in and visiting the City of Alexandria.
+Additionally, we strive to enhance the quality of life for our residents through the efficient and effective delivery of city services through Alex311, which provides easy access to information and assistance.

 Our Vision